Skip to Main Content

 Scroll

-Drone videography captures sweeping aerial perspectives that establish scale, reveal landscapes, and add cinematic production value to any project.
-From the ancient ruins of Machu Picchu to the Nazca Lines, the Colca Canyon, and Lima's dramatic Pacific coastline, Peru offers awe-inspiring aerial filming locations.
-Modern cinema drones deliver smooth footage previously achievable only with helicopters at far greater expense.
+Drone videography captures sweeping aerial views that build scale, reveal landscapes, and add cinematic production value to any project.
+Peru offers awe-inspiring places to fly, from the ancient ruins of Machu Picchu to the Nazca Lines, the Colca Canyon, and Lima's dramatic Pacific coastline.
+Modern cinema drones deliver smooth footage that once needed a helicopter and a far bigger budget.

-We coordinate DGAC-licensed drone operators and equipment packages that meet Peru's Dirección General de Aeronáutica Civil regulations for your production's creative requirements.
-Our team handles operator registration, CORPAC airspace coordination, and Ministry of Culture permits for archaeological sites so you can incorporate stunning aerial sequences into your project with confidence.
+We source DGAC-licensed drone operators and gear packages that meet the rules of Peru's Dirección General de Aeronáutica Civil and fit your creative needs.
+Our team handles operator sign-ups, CORPAC airspace planning, and Ministry of Culture permits for archaeological sites.
+That lets you add stunning aerial scenes to your project with full confidence.

 Capabilities